shrikantkalar023/learning-nextjs/README.md

 17. To handle errors in the root layout file, we need to use **global-error.tsx** file. error.tsx file should be client side rendered.

 18. Error & Reset (retry) function is automatically passed to the error.tsx file.

+19. In a given folder (url segment), we can either have a page file or a route file.
+Page file for markup & route file for api routes.

+20. Even if we aren't using request:NextRequest, we need it so that nextjs doesn't cache the api response